Skip to main content

 Account rent

 A deposit, not a fee.
 Solana requires you to fund any new account you create.
-Refunded when that account is later closed.
+Most of it is refunded when the account is later closed (see table below).

 Protocol fee

-Offerbook’s cut, taken in the loan token (usually USDC).
+Offerbook’s cut, taken in the loan token (USDC).
 Never refunded (a share may go to a referrer).

 Rule of thumb: fees are gone, rent comes back.
 The largest SOL numbers you see when using Offerbook are usually rent (a refundable deposit), not a cost.